 Social media is an absolute necessity in your real estate marketing.
 Learn how to get more people talking about your business in your social media channels.

-And you’re not the only one.
 The usage of social media and messaging platforms has skyrocketed in the last couple of months.

 But don’t think that this increase in online traffic is going away once the COVID-19 crisis ends.
 Millions of people are successfully working from home, and even those that previously avoided technology like the plague now find themselves forced to use technology BY the plague.